 The IN jack for each channel provides the video input to the encoding and decoding circuits of the TES9.
-When the channel's bypass relay is in the Active position, the TES9 provides a 75-ohm termination for the input signal.
-When the bypass relay is in the Bypass position, the IN jack is connected directly to the OUT jack; the signal connected to IN sees its 75-ohm termination in the equipment connected to the OUT jack.
+When the channel's bypass relay is in the Active position, the TES9 provides a 750hm termination for the input signal.
+When the bypass relay is in the Bypass position, the IN jack is connected directly to the OUT jack; the signal connected to IN sees its 750hm termination in the equipment connected to the OUT jack.

 The video signal connected to the IN jack is expected to comply with one of following SMPTE standards: 259M or 292M.
-A list of video formats is provided in later.
+A list of video formats is provided in Table 4.3 on page 4-3.

-When the channel's bypass relay is in the Active position, the OUT jack carries the video signal applied to the IN jack, with VANC and/or VBI data added as specified by the user.
-The output impedance is 75 ohms.
-When the bypass relay is in the Bypass position, the OUT jack is connected directly to IN via the relay contacts.
+When the video channel is in the Active state, the OUT jack carries the video signal applied to the IN jack, with VANC data added as specified by the user.
+The output impedance is 75ohms.
+When in the Bypass state, the OUT jack is connected directly to IN via the relay contacts.